 If you’re looking to move onto further study, this accredited qualification also offers credit towards the Certificate III in Electrotechnology.

-Our courses are delivered online, giving you the flexibility to organise your study around your life.
-You can enroll at any time during the year and study for your Electrotechnology qualification at your own pace.
+Our electrician courses are delivered online, giving you the flexibility to organise your study around your life.
+You can enrol at any time during the year and study for your Electrotechnology qualification at your own pace.

 People work across a variety of different sectors, a prominent sector being building and construction.
 If you’d like to get a picture of what it’s like working in this industry then check out this interview with successful business owner Michael Papalia.